choderalab/mtenn/docs/docs/model.rst

 #.
 The protein-ligand complex structure is passed to the ``Model``
 #.
 Internally, the ``Model`` breaks the structure into 3 sub-structures: the full complex, just the protein, and just the ligand
 #.
-Each of these sub-strucuures is individually passed to the ``Representation`` block to generate a total of 3 vector representations
+Each of these sub-structures is individually passed to the ``Representation`` block to generate a total of 3 vector representations
 #.
 All 3 representations are passed to the ``Strategy`` block, where they are combined into a :math:`\Delta g_{\mathrm{bind}}` prediction in implicit kT units
 #. (optional) The :math:`\Delta g_{\mathrm{bind}}` prediction is passed to the ``Readout`` block, where it is converted into whatever the final units are